Your 7-Week-Old Baby – Development, Milestones & Care

 7-Week-Old Baby Development

 Babies grow rapidly in the first few weeks after birth, and by the time your little one is 7 weeks old, you will find a remarkable change in him.
-Your baby may have gained approximately 200 grams weight per week, and thus your 7-week-old baby weight may have increased by 2 to 3 pounds.
-However, if your baby has gained lesser or more weight than this, there is no reason to feel stressed as every baby’s growth spurt may vary.
+Your baby may have gained approximately 200 grams weight per week, and thus your 7-week-old baby’s weight may have increased by 2 to 3 pounds.
+However, if your baby has gained lesser or more weight than this, there is no reason to feel stressed, as every baby’s growth spurt may vary.

 It is a good time to begin talking, singing and humming to your baby.
-Though he may not understand any of it, his brain will start making sense of things around.
+Though he may not understand any of it, his brain will start making sense of things around him.
 You will notice that your baby’s eyes are changing too.
 He will start making eye contact – he may even start tracking objects.

 [Also Read: 1-Month-Old Baby Development]